ktylus/Stock-Game/README.md

 Stock market game with real prices.

-An investment simulator - you are given a 1000$ at the start.
+An investment simulator - you are given 1000$ at the start.
 Use your skills to achieve the biggest profit.

 ### Features: